Hyundai Elantra (Kia Rio) Ignition Coil Replacement

 How much does replacing the ignition coil on a Hyundai Accent / Kia Rio cost?

-The average cost to replace Hyundai or Kia ignition coils is $350.
-If you decide to replace the ignition coils, expect to pay no more than $100 for parts.
+The average cost of replacing Hyundai or Kia ignition coils is $350.
+If you decide to replace them, expect to pay no more than $100 for parts.

 How do you identify a Hyundai Kia faulty ignition coil causing an engine misfire?